 - to evaluate and process your application for an account or credit limit, including determining your eligibility;

-- to communicate with you about your loans, securities, or deposits;
+- to communicate with you about your financial products and services.

-- to detect and prevent theft, fraud and error, and to protect you, us, and others against theft, fraud and error;
+- to detect, prevent and protect you, us, and others from theft, fraud and error.

-- to fulfill any other purpose for which you provide it or with your consent; and
+- to fulfill any other purpose for which you provide it or with your consent.

-- if you hold a product that generates income, and we have your SIN, we may use it for tax reporting purposes and share income information with the relevant revenue service agencies.
+- if you hold a product that generates income, and we have your social insurance number (SIN), we may use it for tax reporting purposes and share income information with the relevant revenue service agencies.
 With consent, we may also use your SIN to match your personal information and your credit bureau information, or as an internal identification number to accurately identify customers having the same or similar names.

 4. Who we share your personal information with and why